Luke-Poeppel/treeplotter/Tutorial.md

 >>> value_path_2 = [root.value, 1.0, 2.0, 1.0]
 >>> root.add_path_of_children(path=value_path_2, final_node_name="Testing overwrite")
 ```
-But now we just have a bunch of nodes...
 To create a Tree object, just pass the `root` node!
 ```
 >>> tree = Tree(root=root)
 >>> tree
 <tree.Tree nodes=13>
 ```
 There are several other properties and methods for working with trees in the package.
 See the source for these.

 #### Making a Tree Diagram
-We now have our awesome `tree` object in the package.
+We now have our `tree` object in the package.
 But who cares?
 We want to see it!
-To do so,
+To do so, use the
-we use the `plotter.make_tree_diagram` function.
+`plotter.make_tree_diagram` function.
+Pass our `tree` to the `tree` parameter.
+The `save_path` is a path
+to a **folder which will be created upon running the function**.
+For instance, if I wanted to save the visualization to
+a folder called `mytree` in my home directory, I would use:
 ```
 >>> from treeplotter.plotter import make_tree_diagram
 >>> make_tree_diagram(
 ...     tree=tree,
-...     save_path=...,
+...     save_path="/Users/lukepoeppel/mytree",
 ...     verbose=True
 ... )
 >>> # This will display some logs and save an image of the tree to your desired directory.